 - Adequate test of English language proficiency: This is required for all applicants whose native language is not English.
 It can be accomplished by submitting results of the Test of English as a Foreign Language (TOEFL) (minimum required score: 71) or International English Language Testing System (IELTS) (minimum required score: 6.0).

 - Additional accepted English proficiency exams: Duolingo Test (minimum required score: 100), Pearson PTE (minimum required score: 50), DAAD (minimum required score: B2), EIKEN (minimum required score: Pre-1), and iTEP (minimum required score: 3.5).

 * Applicants who have received an Associate’s degree from a regionally accredited United States college or university are not required to submit an English proficiency exam.

-- Minimum cumulative Grade Point Average: We require a minimum 2.0 cumulative GPA from the last institution you attended.
+- Minimum cumulative Grade Point Average: Worcester State requires a minimum 2.0 cumulative GPA from the last institution you attended.

 International students are eligible for a merit scholarship up to $15,000 USD ($1,875 per semester for up to eight semesters or upon completion of your degree).
 Students are automatically considered for a merit scholarship as part of the admissions process and awarding is based on your academic credentials.

 Additional renewal criteria include:

 - Minimum cumulative grade point average of a 2.5 and continued good academic standing as a member of the campus community